stangeqwq/ChessApplication/README.md

 Dette var innleveringen min som prosjekt for faget objektorientert programmering vår 2024 NTNU.
 # Chess Application
-This application allows users to create chess games, save those chess games, and later load the chess games.
+This application allows users to create new chess games to play in, save those chess games, and later load the chess games.
 The user interface is coded in JavaFX with corresponding controllers, while the internal methods for verifying moves and representing pieces are coded using object-oriented programming in java.
 It uses a text input that takes in a move, in chess notation, and displays the board after the move.
 The move list is also given.

 ## Main Interface